hammerheim-game/hammerheim-rules/8-scenarios.md

 transfer their Tomes to another warrior.
 If a warrior is put OOA then the Tome is placed next to where the model was taken OOA.
 The Tomes cause FEAR.
-This is to represent the great unknown on whether or not the Tomes are Evil.
+This is to represent the great uncertainty about whether or not the Tomes are Evil.

 To represent the chaotic nature of the disaster and